tencentyun/intlcloud-documents/yehe_doc/网络与CDN/VPN 连接/常见问题/概念类_intl_en.md

 ### What is a VPN gateway?
 A VPN gateway is an egress gateway for VPC to establish a VPN connection.
 It is used with a customer gateway (IPsec VPN gateway on the IDC side) to establish an encrypted communication between a Tencent Cloud VPC and an external IDC.
 Tencent Cloud VPN gateway uses software virtualization and a dual-server hot backup architecture.
 When one server fails, automatic switchover helps ensure the normal operation of your businesses.
 - Eight bandwidth caps are available for a VPN gateway: 5 Mbps, 10 Mbps, 20 Mbps, 50 Mbps, 100 Mbps, 200 Mbps, 500 Mbps, and 1000 Mbps.
-You can adjust the bandwidth setting for a VPN gateway, and the adjustment takes effect immediately for a pay-as-you-go VPN gateway.
+You can adjust the bandwidth setting for a VPN gateway.
 - You can bind an Anti-DDoS instance to a VPN gateway to defend against DDoS and CC attacks with high-bandwidth protection.